dianuhs/finops-watchdog/README.md

 FinOps Watchdog is a cost change detection tool designed to sit **on top of FinOps Lite**.

-It does not pull raw billing data.
+It does not ingest raw billing data.
-It does not rely on black-box anomaly models.
+It does not rely on opaque statistical models.
 It does not generate dashboards.

-Instead, Watchdog consumes **deterministic, explainable cost outputs** from FinOps Lite and answers a narrower, more practical question:
+Instead, Watchdog consumes **explicit, explainable cost outputs** from FinOps Lite and answers a narrower, more operational question:

-> Given what we already know about our costs, what changed — and which changes deserve attention?
+> Given what we already understand about our costs, what changed — and which changes deserve attention?

-This makes Watchdog suitable for FinOps reviews, automation, and post-incident analysis where explainability matters.
+The result is a tool suited for FinOps reviews, automated checks, and post-incident analysis where clarity and traceability matter.

 ---

 ## How It Fits

-FinOps Watchdog is the second layer in a deliberate stack:
+FinOps Watchdog is the second layer in a deliberately separated stack:

-- **FinOps Lite** → cost truth and reasoning
+- **FinOps Lite** → cost structure and reasoning
 - **FinOps Watchdog** → change detection and guardrails
-- **Recovery Economics (future)** → cost-to-value decisions
+- **Recovery Economics (next)** → cost-to-value decisions

-The separation is intentional.

 FinOps Lite establishes *what is true*.
 Watchdog highlights *what is different*.

+This separation keeps change detection focused, auditable, and easy to reason about.

 ---

 ## What Watchdog Does

 - Compares current spend to explicit historical baselines
-- Detects deviations relative to what is already considered normal
+- Detects service-level deviations relative to recent behavior
-- Attributes changes to services, regions, or accounts
+- Classifies changes as spikes, drops, drift, or new spend
-- Distinguishes one-time spikes from sustained drift
-- Produces findings that are inspectable, auditable, and reproducible
+- Produces findings that are inspectable and reproducible
+- Prints human-readable interpretations designed for review, not alerts alone

-Every finding can be traced back to:
+Every finding is grounded in:
-- a known cost window
+- a known time window
-- a known breakdown
+- a known service breakdown
 - a known baseline

-If it can’t be explained, it isn’t flagged.
+If a change can’t be explained, it isn’t flagged.

 ---

-## Why Not Just Use AWS Budgets or Cost Anomaly Detection?

-AWS tools are optimized for AWS’s perspective:

-- **Budgets** rely on static thresholds
-- **Anomaly Detection** uses opaque statistical models
-- Attribution is limited
-- Post-hoc auditability is weak

-They are useful guardrails, but they do not explain change.

-Watchdog is optimized for FinOps workflows:

-- baselines you can inspect
-- windows you define explicitly
-- deltas you can reason about
-- findings you can defend in a review or post-mortem

-AWS may tell you *that* something is anomalous.
-Watchdog tells you *what changed, where, and relative to what*.

----

-## Input Contract (Required)
+## Input Contract

-FinOps Watchdog **does not** query AWS Cost Explorer directly.
+FinOps Watchdog does **not** query AWS Cost Explorer directly.

-It consumes outputs produced by FinOps Lite, such as:
+It consumes outputs produced by FinOps Lite, including:

-- cost overviews (time-window totals)
+- time-window cost overviews
-- service-level breakdowns
+- service-level daily spend
-- FOCUS-aligned (FOCUS-lite) CSV exports
+- optional FOCUS-lite CSVs

 This makes Watchdog deterministic, testable, and automation-ready.